MicrosoftDocs/OData-docs/Odata-docs/webapi/abstract-entity-types.md

 </ComplexType>
 ```

 Where, *Graph* is an abstract complex type without any properties.

-Thanks.